Valkyrie Rocket Glider Kit

 - Insert your heaviest loaded rocket motor into the motor mount.

 - Support the model upside down at the balance point indicated for boost.
 Glue pieces of the included lead weight in the nose or tail as needed to balance it.
 Do not try to fly the model with it balancing it behind this point.
 The adage is, a nose heavy model flies poorly, a tail heavy model flies once.
+If your model is nose heavy you may try removing the plastic case of the receiver to remove 3-4 grams and see if that helps avoid adding tail weight.

 Flying: See the General Information link at the top for flying instructions.
 Be ready on the first few flights to keep the model straight till you have the trims set perfectly for boost and glide.